sdeva14/sustai21-counter-neural-essay-length/README.md

-# Implementation of Sustai21@EMNLP21 submission
+# Implementation of Sustai21@EMNLP21 Paper
-This project contains python implementation for Sustai21 paper, whose title is "Countering the Influence of Essay Length in Neural Essay Scoring".
+This project contains a python implementation for the Sustai21 paper, whose title is "Countering the Influence of Essay Length in Neural Essay Scoring".

 ## Requirements